 If you are watching out for science films in TV and movie quality you may want to visit the site of the Sloan Science and Film initiative.
-It presents about 60 short films which have received grants from the Alfred P. Sloan Foundation “for their depictions of scientific themes and characters”.
+It presents about 60 short films which have received grants from the Alfred P. Sloan Foundation – an American philanthropic nonprofit organization – “for their depictions of scientific themes and characters”.

 You can watch “Distemper”, which tells the story of pathologist and LGBT icon, Louise Pearce, as she first undertakes her mission to find a cure for African Trypanosomiasis.
 Or “Hardbat”, in which a physicist’s obsession with ping pong disrupts a pleasant evening.
 Or “Implant”, about a future in which micro chips are implanted into the brain.